 Lipman Family Farms

-Elyse currently serves as the Executive Director of Strategy for Lipman Family Farms, North America’s largest supplier of tomatoes and fresh produce.
+Elyse currently serves as the Chief Strategy Officer for Lipman Family Farms, North America’s largest supplier of tomatoes and fresh produce.
 In her role, she assesses how emerging technologies and shifting business trends are transforming current and potential markets, and in turn how to position Lipman for growth.
 She is the fourth generation of Lipman family members to join the company, and the first woman on the Lipman executive leadership team.

 Prior to joining Lipman Family Farms, Elyse led the World Economic Forum’s programme on the Fourth Industrial Revolution.
 Elyse curated projects and content for the Forum’s emerging technology agenda, which included technologies such as blockchain and the internet of things, and mobilized the Forum’s multi-stakeholder community to address the challenges for emerging technologies to benefit society.
 Her work spanned global markets, concentrating on the US, China, and Europe with the WEF’s Annual Meeting in Davos, Switzerland and Annual Meeting of New Champions in Tianjin, China.
 She was also named a WEF Global Leadership Fellow and a System’s Leader for Public-Private Cooperation.